As the digital world has evolved over the years, so has the practice of link building.

 This step varies from company to company as everyone has their way of organization, so some of them are going to use the combination of google sheets with a channel-based messaging platform like Slack.
 Other businesses might use link building tools such as Buzzstream, or have their customized outreach CRM.
 The point is to inform your team about the client, get them on a call, and explain to them everything about the client so they know the exact business model and can develop the feeling of which websites work the best for the client before they start prospecting.

-With a setup like this, the client can live-track your progress and stays updated.
+With a setup like this, the client can live-track your progress and stay updated.

 Keep in mind that around 35% of the links get lost in a single year.
 Do something about that to help your clients keep their links permanently.
 You can use the Ahrefs API to perform link checks every week and get this percentage below 5%.
+Ahrefs API can be expensive, so there are other ways to do it.
+For example, you can create a spreadsheet script that visits the linking article and looks for the anchor texts that you’ve used for backlinks.
 This way, you ensure that all the clients get lifetime security over what they paid.

 I hope you learned something useful today!